amitxv/AutoGpuAffinity/README.md

 <img src="./img/example-output.png" width="1000">

 I am not responsible for damage caused to computer.
 There is a risk of your GPU driver not responding after restarting it during the tests.
+A possible fix for this is to set the PCIe link speed to the maximum supported in BIOS ([#14](https://github.com/amitxv/AutoGpuAffinity/issues/14)).

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/amitxv)